 Torque Means Pulling Power

 An engine’s torque indicates, with general simplifications, the engine’s pulling power.
 Specifically, the greater the number, the more can the engine pull or tow.
-Torque is a force applied on an arm, whatever that arm may be, causing the said arm to spin.
+Torque is a force applied on an arm, whatever that arm may be (even a torque wrench), causing the said arm to spin.

 The force shows how powerful said spin is.
 Certainly, not how fast the said spin is, but precisely how powerful it is.
 In other words, the bigger the force and the bigger the arm, the greater the twist.